-High carb meals can be satisfying but they often leave you bloated and lethargic.
-Not so with this easy low carb dinner of Chorizo and Eggs.
+High-carb meals can be satisfying but they often leave you bloated and lethargic.
+Not so with this easy low-carb breakfast (or dinner) of Chorizo and Eggs.
 It’s easy to whip together and you won’t be lacking for compliments on the flavor.
+It’s one of my personal favorites!

 This post may contain affiliate links, and you can read our disclosure information here–